dr-guangtou/daily_astroph/astroph-1808.md

 ## August 12:

 #### [Probing star formation in galaxies at z≈1 via a Giant Metrewave Radio Telescope stacking analysis](https://arxiv.org/abs/1808.03279)
+    * Deep 610 MHz continuum imaging of four sub-fields of the DEEP2 Galaxy Redshift Survey.
+    * Stacked a large sample for 1.4GHz signal
+    * The stacked emission is unresolved, with a rest-frame 1.4 GHz luminosity of L1.4 GHz = (4.13 ± 0.24) × 1022 W Hz−1

 #### [A Giant Metrewave Radio Telescope survey for associated HI 21-cm absorption in the Caltech-Jodrell Flat-spectrum sample](https://arxiv.org/abs/1808.03280)
+    * Giant Metrewave Radio Telescope (GMRT) survey for associated Hi 21-cm absorption from 50 active galactic nuclei (AGNs), at z ≈ 0.04 − 3.01
+    * Clean spectra were obtained towards 40 sources, yielding two new absorption detections, at z = 0.229 towards TXS 0003+380 and z = 0.333 towards TXS 1456+375

 #### [HST F160W Imaging of Very Massive Galaxies at 1.5<z<3.0: Diversity of Structures and the Effect of Close Pairs on Number Density Estimates](https://arxiv.org/abs/1808.03284)
+    - **Relevant, Important**
+    * a targeted follow-up Hubble Space Telescope WFC3 F160W imaging study of very massive galaxies (log(Mstar/M⊙) > 11.2) selected from a combination of ground-based near-infrared galaxy surveys (UltraVISTA, NMBS-II, UKIDSS UDS) at 1.5 < z < 3.
+    * We find that these galaxies are diverse in their structures, with ∼ 1/3 of the targets being composed of close pairs, and span a wide range in sizes.
+    * We used the observed light profiles of the blended systems to decompose their stellar masses and investigate the effect of the close pairs on the measured number densities of very massive galaxies in the early universe.
+    * Although we currently lack the statistics to robustly correct for close-pair blends, we show that this is a systematic effect which can reduce the observed number density of very massive galaxies by up to a factor of ∼ 1.5, and should be accounted for in future studies of stellar mass functions.

 #### [CLUES about M33: the reversed radial stellar age gradient in the outskirts of Triangulum galaxy](https://arxiv.org/abs/1808.03286)
+    * ACS观测发现恒星年龄随半径增加；但是到最外侧 a reversal of this gradient is detected
+    * We investigate the origin of such a reversal in stellar age gradient, by using a simulated M33 analogue from the Constrained Local UniversE Simulations (CLUES).
+    * We demonstrate that this reversal is mostly a result of stellar accretion from old satellite galaxies and, to a lesser extent, of stellar migration of in-situ stars.

 #### [Extragalactic Imprints in Galactic Dust Maps](https://arxiv.org/abs/1808.03294)
+    - **Interesting**
+    * We investigate whether these maps are contaminated by extragalactic signals using the so-called clustering redshift tech- nique, i.e. by measuring a set of angular cross-correlations with spectroscopic galaxies and quasars as a function of redshift. 大多数尘埃map都有河外星系的印记
+    * When such maps are used for extinction corrections, this extragalactic contamination introduces redshift- and scale-dependent biases in photometric estimates at the milli-magnitude level.
+    * As expected, we do not detect any extragalactic contamination for the dust map inferred from the distribution of HI from 21cm observations
+    * We note that using the WISE 12 micron map sensitive to Polycyclic Aromatic Hydrocarbons (PAH), an indirect dust tracer, we detect the diffuse extragalactic PAH background up to z ∼ 2.

 #### [The SAMI Galaxy Survey: Data Release Two with absorption-line physics value-added products](https://arxiv.org/abs/1808.03365)
+    - **Useful, Important**
+    * Data Release Two includes data for 1559 galaxies, about 50% of the full survey.
+    * This includes all emission line value-added products from Data Release One, expanded to the larger sample.
+In addition we include stellar kinematic and stellar population value-added products derived from absorption line measurements.
+    * Stellar velocity dispersion profile: suggests a transition mass around log(M⋆/M⊙) ∼ 10 for galaxies with or without a dispersion–dominated bulge.

 #### [The Missing Satellite Problem Outside of the Local Group: I -- Pilot Observation](https://arxiv.org/abs/1808.03410)
+    - **Relevant**
+    * A pilot observation of nearby (∼ 20 Mpc) galaxies with mass similar to that of the Milky Way (MW) to address the missing satellite problem.
+    * By applying a surface brightness cut together with a careful visual screening to remove artifacts and background contamination, we construct a sample of dwarf galaxies.
+The luminosity function (LF) of one of the targets is broadly consistent with that of the MW, but the other has a more abundant dwarf population.
+    * We also characterize the projected spatial distributions of the satellites and do not observe strong evidence for alignments around the central galaxies.

 #### [A census of ionized gas outflows in type 1 AGNs: gas outflows in AGNs.
 V](https://arxiv.org/abs/1808.03415)
+    * For the majority of Type 1 AGNs (i.e., ∼ 89%), the [O III] line profile is best represented by a double Gaussian model, presenting the kinematic signature of the non-virial motion.
+    * The fraction of AGNs with outflow signatures is found to increase steeply with [O III] luminosity and Eddington ratio, while Type 1 AGNs have larger velocity dispersion and more negative velocity shift than Type 2 AGNs.

 #### [Dark-ages Reionization and Galaxy Formation Simulation - XV.
 Stellar evolution and feedback in dwarf galaxies at high redshift](https://arxiv.org/abs/1808.03455)
+    - **Yuxiang Qin**
+    * Directly compare predictions of dwarf galaxy properties in a semi-analytic model (SAM) with those extracted from a high-resolution hydrodynamic simulation.
+    * The SAM can reproduce the cosmic evolution of galaxy properties predicted by the hydrodynamic simulation.
+    * We further find that dwarf galaxies rapidly build up their star-forming reservoirs in the early universe (z > 10), with the relevant time-scale becoming significantly longer towards lower redshifts.

 #### [Quantifying the power spectrum of small-scale structure in semi-analytic galaxies](https://arxiv.org/abs/1808.03501)
+    * Recent work has suggested that the full population of subhalos could be probed using a power spectrum analysis
+    * We find that a measurement of the slope and amplitude of the power spectrum on galaxy strong lensing scales (k ∼ 1 kpc−1) could be used to distinguish between CDM and alternate dark matter models, especially if the most massive subhalos can be directly detected via gravitational imaging.

 #### [Simultaneous H alpha and dust reverberation mapping of 3C120: Testing the bowl-shaped torus geometry](https://arxiv.org/abs/1808.03572)
+    *  Compared to earlier epochs 3C 120 is about a factor of three brighter, allowing us to study the shape of the broad line region (BLR) and the dust torus in a high luminosity phase.
+    * The analysis of the light curves yields that the dust echo is rather sharp and symmetric in contrast to the more complex broad Hα BLR echo.

 ----